Wash your hands often

 Take care of yourself!

-Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids and eat nutritious food.
+Get plenty of sleep, aim for 120 minutes of exercise per week, manage your stress, drink plenty of fluids and eat balanced, nutritious meals.